fbpx

 How much space do I need for a pull-out bench?

 A cabinet at least 600mm wide and 500mm deep works.
-Measure your laundry to ensure clearance when extended.
+Measure your laundry to make sure there's clearance when extended.

 Can I install it in a rented home?